The First Upper Bound on the Non-Stationary Gravitational Wave Background and its Implication on the High Redshift Binary Black Hole Merger Rate: Results from LVK O3 and O4a observing runs

-We employ this optimal estimator to search for signatures of spectral covariance in the data using different model-based templates.
-The analysis is performed for the spectral correlation between frequencies of 25~Hz and 30~Hz (i.e., $f^{\rm ref}_{1} = 25~\mathrm{Hz}$ and $f^{\rm ref}_{2} = 30~\mathrm{Hz}$), denoted as $\hat{\mathcal{C}}^{IJ}_{S,\,\mathrm{ref}}$.
-The analysis is restricted to frequencies $\leq 120~\mathrm{Hz}$ for computational efficiency.
-This cutoff has negligible impact, as it still covers more than $99\%$ of the total signal sensitivity for typical astrophysical sources \citep{abbott2023open, ligo2025open}.
+We employ this optimal estimator to search for signatures of spectral covariance in the data using a set of model-based templates.
+For computational efficiency, we restrict the analysis to frequencies $\leq 100~\mathrm{Hz}$.
+This cutoff has a negligible impact, as it retains more than $99\%$ of the total signal sensitivity for typical astrophysical sources \citep{abbott2023open, ligo2025open}.
+We express the optimal estimator in terms of the spectral correlation between 25~Hz and 30~Hz (i.e., $f^{\rm ref}_{1} = 25~\mathrm{Hz}$ and $f^{\rm ref}_{2} = 30~\mathrm{Hz}$).

 We do not find any statistically significant evidence for a covariance structure in the data.
 In the absence of such evidence, we report the upper limits on the amplitude of the covariance structure.
-In Table. \ref{tab:point_estimates}, we report the optimal estimates of $\hat{\mathcal{C}}_{S,\rm opt}^{IJ}$ along with their $1 \sigma$ uncertainties.
+In the table. \ref{tab:point_estimates}, we report the optimal estimates of $\hat{\mathcal{C}}_{S,\rm opt}^{IJ}$ along with their $1 \sigma$ uncertainties.